Alpha-Males/StackHack/README.md

 **TODO**
 --------

-- [ ] use flask-restful to interact with REST-API
+- [ x ] Use flask-restful to interact with REST-API.
-- [ ] improve UI using bootstrap
+- [ ] Improve UI using bootstrap.
+- [ ] Add login using google.
+- [ ] Come up with an algorithm to sort task on the basis of priority due_date label and status.

 **Contributing**